knightsUCF/SpaceGame/design/design.md

+# Crystal Resources

+Crystals look nice as resources.
+Definitely use them.

+This asset pack is free and what we're beginning with: https://assetstore.unity.com/packages/3d/props/stylized-crystal-77275

+This is a very nice one at $7.50: https://assetstore.unity.com/packages/3d/environments/fantasy/low-poly-crystal-cave-82797

+Search for "low poly crystals"

 # Menu Soundclick

 This was a little tricky.
 We have to place the audio source outside of the menu, because we are going to inactivate that, getting rid of our audio.